mosh-dev/angularjs_material_starter/README.md

 Installation

-Run 'npm install' and enjoy
+Run   `npm install` and the project is Ready to go